MUMMY MAKEOVERS IN SYDNEY & CANBERRA: BREAST ENLARGEMENT

 Autologous Fat Grafting

 Fat grafts have become a popular means of soft tissue augmentation and breast reconstruction in recent years.
 Capitalising on the benefits of pluripotent STEM cells from adipose tissue remains the Holy Grail of tissue engineering and regeneration.
-Initially, Coleman et al. injected fat into the face and then used to same technique to inject into the breast.
+Initially, Coleman et al. injected fat into the face and then used the same technique to inject into the breast.
 Bircoll was first to note calcifications in the breast post fat grafting.
 That same year, these concerns prompted the American Society of Plastic Surgery to ban its use.
 Fat necrosis microcalcification could mimic calcifications associated with breast cancer.
 This could result in patient distress and high false positive reporting of breast cancer on mammography.
 As imaging modalities have improved in the 21st century this concern has been dispelt with the appearance of breast cancer calcification was noted to be speculated compared with the benign egg shell shaped appearance of fat necrosis.
-The American Society of Plastic Surgeons have since overturned their previous decision and the number of procedure have increased internationally.
+The American Society of Plastic Surgeons have since overturned their previous decision, and the number of procedure have increased internationally.

 Due to fat graft loss from reabsorption, fat necrosis and cyst formation, its efficacy remains to be seen.
 Rohrich et al. explored the efficacy of centrifugation to improve the quality of graft and determined that centrifugation did not improve viability.
 Cell enrichment techniques involve the separation of fat into two distinct layers prior to injection: mature and immature fat cells.
 The latter having been yielded by placing fat cells in stroma with collagenase during a period of centrifugation.
 Other methods include gravity separation, washing, gauze rolling, and filtration.
-Washing and gauze rolling may result in a loss of stromal vascular fraction which may contain growth factors which allow differentiation of preadipocytes to adipocytes.
+Washing and gauze rolling may result in a loss of stromal vascular fraction, which may contain growth factors which allow differentiation of preadipocytes to adipocytes.

 Smaller amounts of fat grafting volumes (10-100 mL) can be a useful adjunct to improve the transition from chest wall to implant and to conceal rippling.
 In this manner, fat can be grafted into the decollete and cleavage area, lateral hollows behind the mid-axillary line and implant fold.
 Cohort studies have shown a decrease of capsular contracture (Bakers grade from 4 to 1) using a single fat grafting session.
-Results were recorded at 20.3 months follow up.
+Results were recorded at 20.3 months follow-up.
 The same manuscript noted avoidance if implant exposure in four patients by using fat grafting compared to a control group who had not had fat grafting.

 The BRAVA external expander device was on the market for 10 years, has been theorised to exert an isotropic distraction force on the breast resulting in an expanded fibrovascular scaffold, which is fertile ground for fat engraftment.
 A multicentre study of 488 patients who used the device showed promising results visually as well as through the clinically reported data.
 A mean augmentation volume of 233 ml is reported at 12 months based on 3D calculations.
-The patients had a baseline MRI preoperatively, a 3-month and a second follow up MRI at least 6 months postoperatively.
+The patients had a baseline MRI preoperatively, a 3-month and a second follow-up MRI at least 6 months postoperatively.
 The key findings were a stable volume between the first and second postoperative MRI, indicating permanency of fat graft.
 The fat graft retention rate was not explored as percentage augmentation was deemed to be a more suitable measure of assessment.
 Percentage augmentation is only a meaningful measure in women who have native breast tissue and are undoing augmentation for additional volume.
 It is likely to be an inaccurate measure in women who have had a total mastectomy and radiotherapy who are not being augmented, but are undergoing breast reconstruction.
 The BRAVA device has since been removed from the market.

-ACHIEVING SUCCCESSFUL MAKEOVERS WITH BREAST AUGMENTATION
+ACHIEVING SUCCESSFUL MAKEOVERS WITH BREAST ENLARGEMENT

-When measuring breast volume, there is equivalence between 3D laser scanning and MRI for volume measurement and these modalities have also been shown to be useful when planning complex reconstruction to establish breast volume asymmetry, volume necessary to inject for correction and to monitor fat graft retention rates over time.
+When measuring breast volume, there is equivalence between 3D laser scanning and MRI for volume measurement, and these modalities have also been shown to be useful when planning complex reconstruction to establish breast volume asymmetry, volume necessary to inject for correction and to monitor fat graft retention rates over time.